 Assembling your production, setting up a solid data management plan for contemporary 4K workflows, handling the ins and outs of conform/color/delivery - the devil's in the details, and we can help simplify your process so you can concentrate on creating.

 Maxim Pozdorovkin is an award-winning director and producer based in New York City.
-He is the director of three feature-length documentaries and numerous short films, including The Notorious Mr. Bout, Pussy Riot: a Punk Prayer, and Capital.
+He is the director of five feature-length documentaries and numerous short films, including The Truth About Killer Robots, Our New President, The Notorious Mr. Bout, Pussy Riot: a Punk Prayer, and Capital.
 Maxim holds a PhD from Harvard University and was a junior fellow at Harvard's Society of Fellows.

-Joe Bender is a producer, cinematographer and media artist.
-His award-winning documentaries have screened in festivals around the world, and his recent work as Director of Photography appears in documentary films and series for HBO, National Geographic, PBS and TED, among others.
+Joe Bender is a producer and cinematographer.
+His award-winning documentaries have screened in festivals around the world.
+He most recently lensed and produced The Truth About Killer Robots and produced the Sundance award-winning Our New President.
+Other recent work as Director of Photography appears in documentary films and series for HBO, National Geographic, PBS and TED, among others.
 He holds a Ph.D. from Harvard University.
-View a sample of Joe's work as Director of Photography here.

 Jenny Lim is an award-winning filmmaker and producer based in New York City.
 Her first short film, “The Dance,” screened at the Tribeca Film Festival when she was in high school.
 Jenny graduated with a Bachelor of Arts, summa cum laude, from the Visual and Environmental Studies Department at Harvard University in 2012.
 She has worked with Third Party Films on a variety of documentary features, shorts and series.